rahultumpala/rahultumpala.github.io/_posts/008-built-with-bash.md

 The output format is used to represent dates in the homepage.

+The slug that you see in the post URI, for this post it's **_built-with-bash_**.
+This slug is taken from the file name.
+If you have a file named "first-post.md", it will be rendered at _blog.com/first-post_.

 A bit of code organization into functions and using the cryptic function syntax like `$1` to get first argument and `$@` to get all arguments...and we're done.

 The whole script is around 190 lines with 153 loc (lines of code).
 It's available on my [github repo](https://github.com/rahultumpala/rahultumpala.github.io/blob/main/gen.sh) for this site.